TunsAdrian/Instagram-Clone/README.md

-# Instagram Clone
+# Instagram Clone - Google Flutter Course

-Instagram clone application made with Flutter with the following features:
+Instagram clone application made in the Google Flutter Course, at "Atelierul digital pentru programatori 2020".
+The application has the following features:

 ## Setup project
 * [x] all necessary dependencies